wordsgeek/Azure-Labs/Deploy Vnet and Subnet/README.md

 # Azure-Labs

+# Beginner

+Deploy Vnet and Subnet

-This file contains the simple code to deploy a virtual network along with 2 subnets.
+This file contains the simple code to deploy an Azure virtual network with 2 subnets.